-The associate in arts degree in Liberal Studies with a focus in English, starts students on a path to a four-year degree at a baccalaureate institution.
-Potential careers include journalism, working as an English teacher, creative writing, and much more.
+The associate in arts degree in Liberal Studies with a focus in English starts students on a path to a four-year degree at a baccalaureate program in English or liberal arts.
+Potential careers encompass a range of professions, including journalism, law, copy editing, teaching, creative writing, public relations, marketing, and much more.